This article is also available in: Italiano

-The story of Iram the Pillars, still hidden today by the desert sands.
+The story of Iram the Pillars, probably the city of all time, still hidden today by the desert sands.
 Many theories about its location, still unknown today.

 Iram of the Pillars

 As mentioned in the article about Lovecraft’s Nameless City, there are many stories within the Arab world about cities lost in the desert; one of these, however, seems to have much more foundation than the others, so much so that it is even included in the Quran.
 In surah 89, in fact, the Book speaks of some rebels and how they were then punished by the One God.
 In particular he mentions: the ‘Ad, the Thamud, the

 If the latter have been more or less identified with some kingdoms in the north of present-day Saudi Arabia, there is still much debate regarding the ‘Ad and the mythical Iram of the Column.
 This is due to several factors, the first of which has not yet been found a city as rich as described in the Holy text, furthermore the legend links it to the desert, a place in itself of difficult penetration.
 This is due to several factors, first of which a city as rich as described in the Holy text has not yet been found, furthermore the legend links it to the desert, a place in itself of difficult penetration.

 So many hypotheses

 There are three main theories regarding the hypothetical location of this city: the first would see them near Damascus, the second near the Thamuds and the third near Yemen.
 The first connects the name of Iram to the region of Aram, a historical place also mentioned in the Biblewhich would correspond to the territories between the current Syrian capital and Aleppo.
 For the second, Iram would be hidden in Wadi Rum, a desert valley in Jordan, near what were the Nabataean kingdoms.